mkma17/first/README.md

 # first
-this repository is contain the python files related to assignments
+this is my first repository